-This audit examined forest planning and practices on woodlot licence W1632, held by the Halalt First Nation (Halalt), in the South Island District, near Chemainus, BC.
-While most planning and practices complied with requirements of the Forest and Range Practices Act and the Wildfire Act, the auditors found one significant non-compliance.
+This audit examined forest planning and practices on woodlot licence W0033, held by Penelakut First Nation (Penelakut), in the South Island District, near Duncan, BC.
+While most planning and practices complied with requirements of the Forest and Range Practices Act and the Wildfire Act, the auditors found two significant non-compliances.

-Halalt failed to meet requirements to report its activities to government on an annual basis.
+First, Penelakut failed to meet requirements to report its activities to government on an annual basis.
 Annual reporting is important because it informs government of the woodlot activities on Crown land and facilitates tracking of reforestation obligations.
 This has been a fairly common non-compliance in board audits of woodlots across the province.
-The Board wishes to draw the woodlot licence holder's attention to its bulletin #10 entitled Woodlot Licences - What's a Woodlot Licensee Required to Do? as a convenient reminder of key forest practice requirements for woodlots.
-The Board also requests that Halalt notify it by April 30, 2014, of the progress made in reporting the required information on current and past activities to government.
+The Board wishes to draw the licence holder's attention to its bulletin #10 entitled Woodlot Licences - What's a Woodlot Licensee Required to Do? as a convenient reminder of key woodlot licence forest practice requirements.
+The Board also requests that Penelakut notify it by April 30, 2014, of the progress made in reporting the required information on current and past activities to government.